deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/premium-list-management.md

 Datastore (though in principle it would be easy to do by writing a tool to do so), so don't lose those .txt files.

+An example premium list can be found at `java/google/registry/model/registry/config/files/premium/example.txt`.

 ## Creating a premium list

 Once the file containing the premium prices is ready, run the